NSUR COIN (NSUR) Price Tops $0.0001 on Exchanges

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-NSUR COIN’s launch date was October 14th, 2021.
+NSUR COIN’s genesis date was October 14th, 2021.
 NSUR COIN’s total supply is 200,000,000,000 tokens.
-NSUR COIN’s official website is nsurcoin.com.
-The official message board for NSUR COIN is blog.nsurcoin.com.
 The Reddit community for NSUR COIN is https://reddit.com/r/nsurcoin and the currency’s Github account can be viewed here.
+NSUR COIN’s official message board is blog.nsurcoin.com.
 NSUR COIN’s official Twitter account is @nsurcoin and its Facebook page is accessible here.
+The official website for NSUR COIN is nsurcoin.com.

-It is usually not currently possible to buy alternative cryptocurrencies such as NSUR COIN directly using US dollars.
-Investors seeking to acquire NSUR COIN should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy NSUR COIN using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as NSUR COIN directly using US dollars.
+Investors seeking to acquire NSUR COIN should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase NSUR COIN using one of the exchanges listed above.

 Receive News & Updates for NSUR COIN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NSUR COIN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.